-Premenstrual syndrome (PMS) is extremely common and refers to physical and emotional symptoms that occur in the one to two weeks prior to the start of a woman’s period/menstruation.
+Pre-menstrual syndrome which is commonly referred to as PMS is extremely common and is the term to describe the physical and emotional symptoms that occur in the one to two weeks before a woman’s period/menstruation.

-This common imbalance usually relates to low levels of progesterone, the hormone which is produced in the second part of the cycle (post ovulation).
-This is the luteal phase of the monthly cycle.
-When the balance of oestrogen and progesterone in the luteal phase is disturbed, this can cause physical and mood-related symptoms.
+It is an incredibly common imbalance and usually relates to low levels of progesterone, the hormone which is produced in the second part of the cycle (post ovulation.
+When the balance of oestrogen and progesterone in this phase of ovulation is disturbed, this can cause physical and mood-related symptoms.

 - Mood swings